 Out of control

 Christmas movies are out of control.
 Last year Hallmark added 36 new movies.
 That’s insane!
 They are taking a recipe, adding pretty people, and pumping out a movie.
 And I have watched them all and will continue doing so.
 I wish I could stop.
+Here is the Hallmark countdown to Christmas for 2019.

 - Christmas Town – great